 The loose granular insulation is not ideal for draughty lofts although it may be easier to install around awkward piping or joist areas or in lofts with restricted access.

 The insulation is laid between and then over the joists on the floor.
 Walk boards can be laid on the joists to allow access to water tanks and pipes in the loft.
+If you fit insulation on the loft floor, less heat from the main part of the house will rise into the loft.
+This can mean a very cold loft space which isn’t ideal if you intend to store treasured possessions up there.

 Is My House Suitable?